drwpow/pow.rs/src/pages/blog/3-pillars-of-front-end-knowledge.md

 ---
-title: the great(er) divide in front-end
+title: The great(er) divide in front-end
 date: 2020-02-17
 updated: 2020-04-19
 description: |